-If you child has been charged with driving under the influence of alcohol, driving while intoxicated, DWI or DUI, they can receive very serious punishments that may follow them the rest of their lives.
-Even if a juvenile’s criminal record is expunged, they may still be required to disclose the DWI to certain education institutions and certain professional licensing associations.
+If your child has been charged a Juvenile / Underage DWI while driving under the influence of alcohol, driving while intoxicated, DWI or DUI, they can receive very serious punishments that may follow them the rest of their lives.
+Even if a juvenile’s criminal record is expunged, they may still be required to disclose the DWI to certain educational institutions and certain professional licensing associations.

-Potential penalties for juvenile offenders can include mandatory alcohol awareness class, mandatory fines, community service, possible jail time, and/or a possible driver’s license suspension.
+Potential penalties for juvenile offenders can include mandatory alcohol awareness classes, mandatory fines, community service, possible jail time, and/or a possible driver’s license suspension.

-Driving while intoxicated by a juvenile in Dallas is subject to zero tolerance laws.
-This means if a juvenile is pulled over on a suspected DWI and the law enforcement officer finds they juvenile has even the smallest amount of alcohol in their system, they can be arrested automatically.
+Driving while intoxicated by a juvenile in Dallas is subject to zero-tolerance laws.
+This means if a juvenile is pulled over on a suspected DWI and the law enforcement officer finds the juvenile has even the smallest amount of alcohol in their system, they can be arrested automatically.
 There is no “legal limit” for the purpose of a DWI committed by a minor.

-Juvenile DWI can occur when a minor operates a motor vehicle or a watercraft in a public place, while having any detectable amount of alcohol in their system, according to the Tex.
+Juvenile / Underage DWI can occur when a minor operates a motor vehicle or a watercraft in a public place while having any detectable amount of alcohol in their system, according to the Tex.
 Alco.
 Bev.
 Code Ann. § 106.041.

 Under the Tex.
 Fam.
 Code § 51.02, a minor, or child, is someone who is between the ages of ten and 17 years old, or an individual who is 17, but under 18, and who is alleged to have engaged in delinquent conduct or conduct indicating a need for supervision and resulted from acts committed before they turned 17.

-A Juvenile DWI is generally punishable as a Class C Misdemeanor.
-This offense can result in a fine up to $500.
+A Juvenile / Underage DWI is generally punishable as a Class C Misdemeanor.
+This offense can result in a fine of up to $500.

-However, if the minor has previously been convicted of at least two juvenile DWI offenses, the juvenile can receive a fine from $500 to $2,000 and/or a jail sentence up to 180 days.
+However, if the minor has previously been convicted of at least two Juvenile / Underage DWI offenses, the juvenile can receive a fine from $500 to $2,000 and/or a jail sentence of up to 180 days.

 If a juvenile does not timely complete the course, their license may be suspended for an additional period of six months to one year.